 The perfect course for the student who has a desire for a "hands on" and theory course that represents all things technological.
-This course will challenge, explore possibilities and give opportunity for creativity in the principles of operation of internal combustion engines, power transmissions, electric motors, airplane flight and alternative forms of energy.
-Be prepared to use your logic as well as get your hands dirty!
-Special note: Powertech 9 is only offered as a single level course.
-To continue with the same subject matter, you must enroll in Automotive11.
+This course will challenge, explore possibilities, and give opportunity for creativity in the principles of operation of internal combustion engines, power transmission for both mechanical and electrical energies, electric motors, airplane flight and alternative forms of energy.
+Be prepared to get challenged in logic thinking as well as having the fun of getting your hands dirty.
+Students will learn to use precision tools like torque wrenches, feeler gauges, dial calipers, plastic gauge and other special tools like soldering irons, sockets and ratchets and wheel pullers.
+Students are expected to function in a safety-conscious environment, exhibit respectful and responsible behavior, and be prepared to own the learning process for themselves.
+Special Note: Powertech 9 is only offered as a single level course.
+To continue with the same subject matter, students must enroll in other related subjects in Grade11.